lynnpepin/RGBLife/README.md

 ---

+Version 1.0

+To be done:
+   * Add unit tests for error checking
+   * Error checking as applicable
+   * Rewrite the CLI under TDD (with error checking
+   * Add documentation to the Wiki
+---

 Simulates the RGB Game of Life on a Torus.

 There are three classes of life; R, G, and B.